City of Wodonga: History

 Wodonga was first surveyed in 1852 and proclaimed the town of Belvoir in the same year.
 In 1876 the Victorian colonial government granted a request from the people of the area for their district to be severed from the Shire of Yackandandah to form a new municipality, and on 10 March 1876, the Shire of Wodonga was incorporated.
 On 12 April 1911 it annexed a further part of Yackandandah, and on 30 March 1973, Wodonga was proclaimed a Rural City by the Governor of Victoria, Sir Rohan Delacombe.

 The municipality survived widespread local government amalgamations in 1994, gaining the Baranduda and Barnawartha North districts from neighbouring shires.
 However, the councillors were dismissed on 18 November 1994, and replaced by commissioners Mel Read, a long-serving executive of the Albury-Wodonga Development Corporation, Des Kelly, a Shire of Tallangatta councillor from 1968 until 1994, and Mike Hansen, a retired army officer with management and logistics experience.
 The commissioners decided in 1995 that, to give the city a fresh image, the term "rural" be dropped from use except when legally required.
 It has since been officially renamed to the City of Wodonga.
 The elected council was reinstituted in 1997.

 Council

 Current composition

-The current council is composed of seven councillors elected to represent an un-subdivided municipality.
+The current council is composed of seven councillors elected to represent an unsubdivided municipality.
 The current councillors were elected on 23 October 2020, and were announced 6 November 2020.
 On 23 November 2020, the councillors elected Kevin Poulton as Mayor for a one-year term, with a unanimous decision to have no Deputy Mayor.
 In March 2022, Kat Bennett announced that she would be resigning from council, the vacancy was filled by a countback from the 2020 election, and Danny Lowe was elected to fill the position.
 In October 2022, John Watson tendered his resignation after being diagnosed with pancreatic cancer.
 A countback from the 2020 election was once again conducted, and Danny Chamberlain was elected.
 In December 2022, mayoral elections took place and the council elected new mayor, Ron Mildren.